What is the Best Way to —

 I am in debt.

 How many of you can relate to that statement?
 Did reading it send a little chill down your spine as you remembered all the different payments you currently have to make each month?
 You’re not alone.
-In 2020, the average household debt in the United States was $148,298 dollars, with a total of $14.56 trillion across the nation.

 With the added stresses and uncertainty of the past year, this situation has gotten worse for many Americans, 42% in fact.
 But this doesn’t have to be the moment where you give up and resign yourself to a life chained to debt.
 Whether it’s your credit card, student loans, medical bills, car financing, your mortgage, or a combination of these, you can make a financial plan to get yourself out of debt.
 It will take time and determination to stick to a budget and repayment plan, but it can work for you.
 If you get stuck, one of our friendly Availa Bank associates is only a phone call, email, or branch visit away from getting you the help you need!